-Explains how the living expenses are being met The customer's statement is acceptable proof unless questionable or inconsistent with other information. -- --
+expenses are being met acceptable proof unless questionable or inconsistent with other information.

 Term Definition EEI is a situation that occurs when the monthly living expenses reported are higher than the monthly income reported.
 This is either at the time of the initial determination of eligibility or later.